NHOrus/ponydownloader/README.md

 ##### Path of less resistance.

-If you trust me, this git repository contains binaries.
+If you trust me, this git repository contains binaries in `bin` directory.
 This especially true for releases.
 They should just work.
 Copy ponydownloader-*your_os*-*your_architecture* in a folder you want to run it from or somewhere in your path.
 Enjoy.

 Binaries may be outdated.
 My cross-compilation system may work not as well as intended.
 Binaries may be malicious, knowingly or unknowingly.